kishore1872000/MAP/README.md

 HTML, CSS, javascript

 ## Features
-Scale: The relationship between distances on the map and actual distances on Earth
+Scale: The relationship between distances on the map and actual distances on Earth.
-Symbols: Used to demonstrate a clear point
+Symbols: Used to demonstrate a clear point.
-Grids: A common feature of maps
+Grids: A common feature of maps.
-Distance: A component of maps
+Distance: A component of maps.
-Direction: A component of maps
+Direction: A component of maps.
-Legend or key: Should be easy to interpret
+Legend or key: Should be easy to interpret.